 Typically, most people tend to lose about 10 pounds of weight over a 12 week span.
 Now, this is slow weight loss, ½ – 1 pound a week.
 However, slow weight loss is lasting weight loss.
 If you stop taking 5-HTP a few months down the road, the weight won’t rebound, it will stay off.

-This supplement really does work.
+This missing link to fat loss supplement really does work.
 Many people can lose up to 25 pounds in just months.
 Most users report they notice their hunger whet down in about three weeks.
 They also report not waking up hungry and not craving food all day.

 During the first two weeks don’t expect any dramatic changes in hunger or weight.
 Do pay attention to your mood.
 You will notice your mood and sleep improving.
 Then you may begin to notice that you are craving healthier foods.
 You may eat more smaller healthier meals.

 Just like with any supplement you need to purchase a high-quality product.
 When choosing your 5-HTP, read the labels and avoid any with fillers and extra ingredients.
 Steer clear of supplements with fillers, binders, and additives.
 Buy pure 5-HTP or Griffonia Simplicifolia

 Healthy adults should start with 50 mg three times a day, 20-30 minutes before meals.
 You can increase if the amount if you feel it’s not working.
 Stay on 5-HTP for three months and see how you feel and how much you lost.
 To improve the tryptophan to serotonin conversion, be sure to take a vitamin B supplement.
 It will help boost the effectiveness.

 Since this is a compound that is naturally occurring in the body it is best used for a short amount of time; no more than 12 weeks.
 The after effects are improved mood, better sleep, and controlled appetite.